oldhiltonian/investment-dataset-builder/README.rst

 License
 -------

 This package is licensed under the MIT License.
-See the
+See the `LICENSE` file for more information.